willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 Every time a new data point is collected.
 The model is re-estimated and the acquisition function optimized again until convergence.
 Given a prior over the function $f$ and an acquisition function, a BO procedure will converge to the optimum of $f$ under some conditions (Bull, 2011).

 Gaussian processes are used as the models in Bayesian Optimisation.
-The best description of what a Gaussian Process (GP) is and why it is useful is in from the book "Gaussian Processes for Machine Learning.", MIT Press, 2006.
+The best description of what a Gaussian Process (GP) is and why it is useful is in from the book "Gaussian Processes for Machine Learning" [14].

 >"A Gaussian process is a generalization of the Gaussian probability distribution.
 Whereas a probability distribution describes random variables which are scalars or vectors (for multivariate distributions), a stochastic process governs the properties of functions.
 Leaving mathematical sophistication aside, one can loosely think of a function as a very long vector, each entry in the vector specifying the function value f(x) at a particular input x.